Can Dogs Eat Nuts? Fact Checked By Our Vet

 Their high fat content might be too much for dogs

-One of the benefits of nuts is the high amounts of healthy fats in them.
+One of the benefits of nuts for us humans is the high amounts of healthy fats in them.
 Most nuts are rich in Omega acids, vegetable proteins and trace minerals.
 However, too many of them can spike your dog’s fat intake.

 Too much fat in your dog’s diet can lead to obesity over time.
-Or, if your dog binges on nuts they might develop pancreatitis, an inflammation of the pancreas caused by a sudden spike in fat intake.
-Never give more than 1 or 2 nuts to your dog and watch out for any signs of abdominal pain after eating a fatty treat.
+Or, if your dog binges on nuts they might develop pancreatitis, an inflammation of the pancreas caused by a sudden spike in fat intake (2).
+Never give more than one or two nuts to your dog and watch out for any signs of abdominal pain after eating a fatty treat.

 PRO TIP: Pancreatitis can be difficult to detect in its early stages, but prompt diagnosis can be lifesaving for your dog.
 The problem is that its signs (like diarrhoea) can easily be mistaken for something less serious.